JangkarBumi/cms-handbook/stride/_default/index.md

 layout: default
 title: Stride Handbook
 lang: en
-description: For All Remote Teams
+description: All Remote Team
 ---

-## All Remote Team, Incubate New Ideas
+## All Remote Team

-We incubate, accelerate, and implement ideas that our team create internally.
+We work anywhere in the world, in any time zone.
+Non-English speakers welcomed.

 <br>